Homilius/PAM---Algorithm_for_approximate_pattern_matching/README.md

 The algorithm is build on following principles:

 Allowing d mismatches we use the pigeonhole principle to devide our sustring into d+1 pieces.
-One of these pices can be found using exact pattern matching.
+One of these pices can be found using exact pattern matching (which is a much easier problem to solve).
-These pieces are then search using binary search in a suffix array (which in this implementation is created by prefix doubling).
+These pieces are then search using binary search in a suffix array constructed from the main string (which in this implementation is created by prefix doubling).